Understanding Zero Emissions Commitment: Key Objectives, Challenges, and Required Investments for Climate Stabilization

 Estimated Investments

 • Satellite Missions and Long-Term Observations: Funding for additional satellite missions and ground-based observations to gather long-term data on cloud feedback could require investments of approximately €200–300 million over the next decade.
+This data is crucial for understanding the role of clouds in the climate system and improving the accuracy of ZEC predictions.

 • Long-Term Ecosystem Studies and Observation Networks: To better understand soil and vegetation dynamics, investments in long-term observational studies and ecosystem monitoring networks are needed, estimated at €20–40 million per year.
+These studies would provide valuable insights into how ecosystems respond to changing climate conditions and how these responses impact carbon storage.

-4. Diverse Emission Scenarios and Model Limitations:
+• Emission Scenarios and Model Limitations:

 • Developing More Accurate Land-Use Models and Scenarios: New research and models that consider various land-use scenarios could demand additional investments of €15–25 million per year.
+These models would help capture the effects of land-use changes on carbon emissions and sequestration, providing a more realistic basis for ZEC estimates.

-5. Non-linear Climate and Biological Responses:
+• Non-linear Climate and Biological Responses:

 • Laboratory and Field Experiments: To better understand the non-linearities in biological and physical processes, laboratory and field experiments could require investments of €5–10 million per year.
+These experiments are essential for identifying thresholds and tipping points in the climate system, which can have significant implications for ZEC.

 Conclusion

-The document “Zero Emissions Commitment and Climate Stabilization” emphasizes that substantial scientific research and international collaboration are required for an accurate definition of ZEC and achieving climate stabilization.
+The document “Zero Emissions Commitment and Climate Stabilization” emphasizes that substantial scientific research and international collaboration are required for an accurate definition of ZEC and for achieving climate stabilization.
 Understanding the complexities of various Earth system processes and their interdependent effects, as well as accounting for non-linear responses, is critical for improving ZEC predictions.
 The estimated total investment needed to achieve these goals could reach €300–500 million per year, encompassing additional research, satellite missions, long-term observations, and enhancements to climate models.
 These investments are essential to reduce uncertainties in ZEC predictions and support more effective climate policies in the future, helping to achieve long-term climate stability and keep global warming at manageable levels.

 Palazzo Corner, S., Siegert, M., Ceppi, P., Frölicher, T. L., Haigh, J., Hegerl, G. C., Jones, C. D., Knutti, R., Koven, C. D., MacDougall, A. H., Meinshausen, M., Nicholls, Z., Sallée, J. B., Sanderson, B. M., Séférian, R., Turetsky, M., Williams, R. G., Zaehle, S., & Rogelj, J. (2023).
 The Zero Emissions Commitment and climate stabilization.
 Frontiers in Science, 1, 1170744. https://doi.org/10.3389/fsci.2023.1170744